 What tests & consents are needed?

 For the partner undergoing egg collection/insemination, infectious disease screenings must be undertaken, including HIV, Hepatitis B core antibodies, Hepatitis B surface antigens and Hepatitis C. These tests can usually be undertaken at the GP surgery, but if done privately cost around £150.
-If the eggs are being given to a partner to carry, the partner giving the eggs will also have to undergo donor screening.
+If the eggs are being given to a partner to carry, the partner giving the eggs will not have to undergo donor screening.
 Both partners will also have to complete a number of consent forms at the clinic prior to treatment which confirm parenthood and specify what will happen to any genetic material in the event of separation or death.